 Using RFID to support library staff and provide exceptional service

-Ulsan Library opened in April 2018 in Ulsan City, South Korea, as the city’s main library branch.
+Ulsan Metropolitan City Library opened in April 2018 in Ulsan City, South Korea, as the city’s main library branch.
 Ulsan City, located in the southeastern part of the country, is one of South Korea’s seven major metropolitan cities and home to roughly 1.2 million residents.
 Ulsan City boasts outstanding natural scenery and a stable local economy and is the headquarters of the largest modern automobile production line as well as a thriving shipbuilding industry.

 Transforming an abandoned space into a centre of culture and education